 The Graduate Minor in Political Psychology

-Student may be admitted from any doctoral program at the University of Minnesota.
+Students may be admitted from any doctoral program at the University of Minnesota.

-Students who enroll in the Graduate Minor are expected to complete a total 13 required credits of coursework.
+Students who enroll in the graduate minor are expected to complete a total 13 required credits of coursework.
 These requirements include:

 - 3 core courses: POL 8311 (Political Psychology and Socialization; 3 credits), PSY 8301 (Social Cognition; 3 credits), and JOUR 8661 (Mediated Political Communication in the Digital Age; 3 credits)

 - 2 semsters of the Proseminar in Political Psychology: POL 8307 / PSY 8211 (Proseminar in Political Psychology I; 2 credits) and POL 8308 / PSY 8212 (Proseminar in Political Psychology II; 2 credits)

 Students are also strongly advised to do a sequence of methods courses appropriate for their own research plans.
 Typically, this is the standard quantitative method sequence within the student's major field but may include other courses depending on the student's research goals.